The Tears of St. Peter (El Greco 1587-1596)

 It has been fashioned into an extraordinary day carrying excessive symbolic value, simply on the basis that it is the day and night preceding the beginning of the New Year on the Gregorian calendar – which obviously, like any modern man-made calendar is a construction from a chosen point in time, in this case after the birth of Christ (AD), and not actually the 31st/01st of the year since the dawn of human civilisation.

-But even if I discard this fact, there are still other interesting revelations about human behaviour and the importance this day bestows.
+But even if I discard this fact, there are still other interesting revelations about human behaviour and the importance this day is bestowed.

 Quite a few years ago, I heard an analogy about three different types of worship that are performed for a divine Creator.
 This has stayed with me, and I have come to understand that the underlying motivation for worship also applies to the way one leads their life.
 Here it is in my own words.
 Continue reading